Jawahir01/Journfolio/README.md

 - **Home Page**

-    - It has a big hero photo of Mathew with his name and his title job.
-Addtionly, a button that takes the user directly to make cantact with Mathew
+    - It has a big hero photograph of Mathew with his name and his title job.
+Addtionly, a button that takes the user directly to a contact page.

     ![hero_image](/docs/Hero_image.png)